Top Six Adoption Services and Where to Find Them

 All adoptions require an attorney to legalize the process.
 Attorneys will help to make sure the birth parents’ rights are properly terminated, guide the adoptive family through placement and post-placement, provide legal advice, and legally finalize the adoption.

 Where to find this service: Any attorney specializing in adoption will be able to legally complete the adoption.
 If you choose to work with an adoption agency, they will likely provide you with one of their trusted adoption attorneys.
+Regardless of whether you are working with an adoption law firm or an adoption agency, you should always have an attorney that works specifically for you so you understand your rights, understand any paperwork you are signing, and provide any other support and counsel you might need during this process.

 Some of the legal aspects of adoption that your attorney will help guide you though include: